 Migraine: Causes, Symptoms And Treatment

 A classic migraine is associated with a certain set of warning symptoms known as aura symptoms.
 A person may experience these symptoms before the general signs of migraine appear.
 The aura symptoms are experienced by at least one in three people and may last for an hour.
 A common migraine strikes without an aura.
-Migraine can be of any type including abdominal, hormonal and hemiplegic.

-• Visual disturbances like flashing or flickering lights, blurred vision, temporary blindness, appearance of zigzag lines,
+1. Visual disturbances like flashing or flickering lights, blurred vision, temporary blindness, appearance of zigzag lines,

-• Slurred speech
+3. Slurred speech

-• Poor concentration
+4. Poor concentration

-• Problems with co-ordination.
+5. Problems with coordination.

 Even though migraine attacks can happen at any time, it might be possible to sense when it is going to start.
-The symptoms of a possible migraine attack may include signs like lack of concentration, irritability, food cravings and tiredness.
+The symptoms of a possible migraine attack may include signs like lack of concentration, irritability, food cravings, and tiredness.

-Other general symptoms of a migraine may include:
+Other general symptoms of migraine may include:

 • A headache that lasts from 4 to 72 hours